 Is RevVue cheaper than Zendesk overall?

-Can RevVue do everything Zendesk does?
+Can RevVue do everything Zendesk does for booking enquiries?

 What about the integrations we already have configured in Zendesk?